 Details of board

 I have been involved in developing parent carer participation both locally, regionally and nationally since 2007 when I was a founder member of the Shropshire Parent and Carer Council (PACC).
 I was invited to join the task force to establish the National Network of Parent Carer Forums in 2010 and served as a representative for the West Midlands Regional Network of Forums for several years.
 In 2012 I was elected Co-Chair of the NNPCF and held this post until 2015 when I stepped down to deliver the Contact A Family Health Participation Project for 12 months.
-Currently I am employed by PACC as their Participation Co-ordinator.

 I have three sons who all have special educational needs.
 My middle son has severe learning disabilities and Autism and will need life long support to lead an independent life.